-Fill out an intake form at diversity.gmu.edu/about/intake-form, email DEI (dei@gmu.edu), or call the office at 703-993-8730.
+Fill out an intake form at go.gmu.edu/dei-intake-form, email DEI (MasonEO@gmu.edu), or call the office at 703-993-8730.

 For the complete grievance procedure, including time frames and the DEI appeal process, please read the EO/AA Grievance Procedure document (PDF).
-This procedure applies to all Mason faculty, staff, students, university contractors, vendors, and visitors.
+This procedure applies to all George Mason faculty, staff, students, university contractors, vendors, and visitors.